3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 Volumetric Modeling is an efficient approach to encode geometrical shapes and spatial properties and is based on a volumetric description.
 Traditional, explicit modeling methodologies are based on surfaces (e.g. NURBS, triangular meshes) that describe the boundaries of an object.
 This is illustrated in Figure 1-1 a): a NURBS surface delimitates a region of space.
 Figure 1-1 b) shows a triangular mesh that describes the same surface.
 In each case, the top part of the described object is being shown transparently to allow viewing the "inside" of the described object.

-The volumetric modeling approach relies on a mathematical, field based description of the whole volume of the object.
+The volumetric modeling approach relies on a mathematical, field-based description of the whole volume of the object.
 This is illustrated in Figure 1-1 c).
-Every point in space has a scalar (grey-scale) value.
+Every point in space has a scalar (gray-scale) value.
 The iso-surface at value 0 describes the surface of the same object as in Figure 1-1 a).
 A section of this iso-surface is indicated by the blue line.

 The true advantage of volumetric modeling shows when properties of an object vary in space gradually, e.g. color or material-distribution and -composition of an object vary in space.
-E.g. in Figure 1-2 a) the object has a uniform color except for red stripe at the from left surface.
+E.g. in Figure 1-2 a) the object has a uniform color except for red stripe at the front-left surface.
 Note that not only the surface, but also the interior volume has a non-uniform color in this region.
 Figure 1-2 b) shows a a distribution of three different materials, indicated by three different colors, red, blue and green.

 This is only a brief illustration of the volumetric modeling approach to geometric design and more information can be found in [references](#references) \[1\] and \[2\].